 2. Winter watering

 You had your sprinklers blown out in the fall, but your plants and lawn will still need water over the winter months.
 According to local nursery, Heinrich’s Tree Farm, you should be giving your lawn and vegetation about 1/2″ of water per month through winter.
 Be sure to hand water on warm days to keep your plants alive through the winter.
 Don’t forget to disconnect the water hose from the bib once you are done watering.

 Take a look at the exterior of your home.
-If your furnace vent or dryer vents are fairly low to the ground, you’ll need to remove any debris, bushes or other vegetation around it.
+If your furnace vent or dryer vents are fairly low to the ground, you’ll need to remove any debris, bushes or other vegetation around them.
 If we get a big snowstorm, be sure to remove any snow from the vents to avoid problems with either of these systems.

 4. Test your sump pump